200 Miles of Testing: Garmin HRM-600, Pirelli P-Zero SLR, and Mallorca 312 Prep

 Testing HRM-600

 I was a bit short on wrists for proper testing.
 The usual two were insufficient for the job at hand.
-So I decided to record the HR data on my Garmin HRM-600 chest strap and leave my other Garmin devices at home.
+So I decided to record all HR data as a single continuous track on my Garmin HRM-600 chest strap and leave my other Garmin devices at home.
 After all, that is what the HRM-600 is designed to do, right?
-I thought I would start the workout on my iPhone at home, then leave the phone there and see how long the strap would keep recording.
-Ideally, it would go through the following evening, when I would have a full 200-mile HR track.
-I use my Apple Watch Ultra 3 to pay for things, make 5G calls, and send/receive messages, which takes the place that most people use a phone for.
-Here are the problems:
+I thought I would start the workout on my iPhone at home via the Conenct app, then leave the phone there and see how long the strap would keep recording.
+Ideally, it would carry over to the following evening, when I would have a full 200-mile HR track as I got back home.

 Testing Pirelli

 I had the latest, greatest Pirelli P-Zero Race TLR SL-R ‘aero’ race tyres.
 The company’s fastest in the peloton.
 On the whole, they seem as fast to me as the Conti 111 aero tyre, and I’m sure that independent tests will find the same.
 For my relatively slow ride, I suppose they made virtually no difference most of the time, although perhaps they did contribute to my apparent faster freewheeling descent speed compared to my fellow riders.
 I was also using my Cervelo S5 (aero) and may well have had a more aerodynamic position.
 As one of them said, “You’ve also gained 2 kg, so gravity will make you faster downhill too.”
 I ignored that argument.
-Not nice. 🙂 The Pirelli tyre makes good all-round claims on everything (handling, aero, weight, rolling resistance, etc).
-Well, everything except puncture resistance.
-The route we did was fairly badly pot-holed (like the rest of the country) and included many small country roads, several in very poor condition.
-They still were roads, not trails/tracks, but they did have a lot of gravel on them.
-I was pleasantly surprised not to have got a puncture.
+Not nice. 🙂

 Takeaway